-Thanks to special grants and the generous donations of individuals, the MSPCA at Nevins Farm is able to offer low-cost spay-neuter services for cats and kittens who live in designated communities, including Lawrence, Haverhill and Methuen.
+Thanks to special grants and the generous donations of individuals, the MSPCA at Nevins Farm is able to offer low-cost spay-neuter services for cats and kittens who live in designated communities, including Lawrence, Haverhill, Lowell, and Methuen.

-The spay-neuter package is $10, and includes, the spay or neuter surgery, rabies vaccination, FVRCP (distemper)vaccination, nail trim and flea treatment.
-A microchip (a form of permanent identification) can be included for an additional $10.
+The spay-neuter package is $10, and includes, the spay or neuter surgery, rabies vaccination, FVRCP (distemper)vaccination, microchip (a form of permanent identification) and a nail trim.

-To apply, please click on the appropriate link to the right.
+To apply, please click on the 'Apply Now' link to the right.
 An MSPCA representative will be in touch within a week to schedule an appointment.
 Remember, you will be required to provide proof of residency prior to booking an appointment.

 For all other cat owners in Massachusetts: